MickaelSuard/MickaelSuard/README.md

 Hi there 👋,

 Welcome to my GitHub profile!
-Today is Tue Jun 18 2024, so let's make it awesome!
+Today is Tuesday, so let's make it awesome!

 ### About Me
 I am Mickael Suard, a developer passionate about coding and new technologies.